openstax/simulations/wave-interference/README.md

 1. If necessary, install [Node.js](http://nodejs.org) and npm (included with Node.js).
 2. Run `npm install -g grunt-cli bower` in the command line to install [grunt-cli](https://github.com/gruntjs/grunt-cli) and [bower](http://bower.io/).
 3. From the root `wave-interference` directory, run `npm install` in the command line to install test and build dependencies.
-  * `npm install` fetches npm dependencies found in package.json and runs `bower install` as well which fetches front-end dependencies
+  * `npm install` fetches npm dependencies found in package.json and runs `bower install` as well which fetches front-end dependencies.

 ##### Testing

-From the root `wave-interference` directory, run `grunt test`.
+To run command-line tests, run `grunt test` from the root `wave-interference` directory.

+To view tests in a browser, you first need to set up a server (check out the Hosting section below) and then go to [http://localhost:8000/test/](http://localhost:8000/test/).

 ##### Building